AndreiGabriel1/AngleLab-Explore/docs/architecture.md

 # AngleLab — Architecture Overview

 ## Purpose
-AngleLab is a deliberately small but complete system built to demonstrate architectural judgment rather than feature volume.
+AngleLab is a deliberately small but complete system meant to show clean boundaries, deterministic behavior, and controlled failure handling.

-The goal is to show how a product can be structured from input to output with:
-- clear ownership boundaries,
-- deterministic behavior,
-- failure-first thinking,
-- and explicit trade-offs.

-The system is intentionally minimal, explainable, and extensible without being over-engineered.
+The focus is structure and explainability, not feature volume.

 ---

 ## High-Level Structure
 AngleLab is organized into three phases, each with a distinct responsibility:

-- **Phase 1 — Product Core**
+- Phase 1 — Product Core
   - Pure domain logic
   - Input validation
   - Orchestration
   - ViewState modeling

-- **Phase 2 — Deterministic Rules Pipeline**
+- Phase 2 — Deterministic Rules Pipeline
   - Quality gates
   - Decision rules
   - Ranking and selection
-  - Failure and degradation handling
+  - Notes and degradation policy

-- **Phase 3 — Consumers & Narrative**
+- Phase 3 — Consumers & Narrative
-  - CLI and Web consumers
+  - CLI and Web consumers (Next.js)
-  - Minimal, high-signal testing
+  - Minimal, targeted tests
-  - Documentation and interview narrative
+  - Documentation and demo script

 Each phase builds on the previous one without mutating or contaminating it.